 The way Pappy calls for his supposedly dead sister.
 "Lily."

 Uncanny Valley: The movie spends its entire running time jumping into and out of the valley, especially with that godforsaken blinking.
 Many of the movie's scenes show absolutely no movement when the characters are on screen.
 Except for the fucking blinking - it's rather unsettling.
 On top of that are the eyes - they attempt to go for irises rather than just black dots, but they don't actually use any color for them.
-It's black corneas and gray irises, which is just... unnerving.
+They're black corneas and gray irises, which are just... unnerving.